History of Inn on Church

 The 90′ x 150′ rectangular lot on which the Aloah Hotel sits was originally owned by Dr. Columbus Few, who sold the property for $1,500.00 to his son C. Few, Jr. in 1914 (Henderson County Deed Book 84, p.
 257).
 The deed mentions the lot only with no mention of improvements.
 Few, Jr. sold the property to J. O. Bell in 1910 for $10,000.00 with a bank note of $1,800.00, indicating the balance due.
 It appears that J. O. Bell was the builder of the Aloah and sold the property in 1921 to Mrs. Etta Carson.
 The building’s name was changed to the Carson Hotel or Carson House.
 Apparently, Mrs. Carson lost the hotel during the Depression, because it was sold on the Courthouse steps at auction in 1932.

 At this time, Mr. W. H. Britt bought it for $25.00 from the Green River Manufacturing Company (Henderson County Deed Book 203, p.
 134).
 Once again, it experienced a change of identity, becoming the Hendersonville Inn.
 In 1943, the hotel was sold to Ira E. Johnson (Henderson County Deed Book 249, p.
 305).
 Finally, in 1985, I. E. Johnson deeded the property to his son, E. Leland Johnson.
 It is the only existing hotel of the era in Hendersonville.
 The INN was lovingly renovated in 2000.
 The current property manager, Freddie, was instrumental in all of the renovations and you will probably see him around the inn still working on keeping the vintage charm alive.
 The current owners and innkeepers are Joe and Stephanie Carlton, which purchased the inn in October of 2011.
+They have made the inn a charming boutique hotel with well appointed rooms, and a vintage charm that is unmatched in the area.
 They display many collections and lovingly keep the gardens and the inn in perfect

 Source: National Register of Historic Places, Registration Form, dated December 28, 1988.